whatifif/handgesturecode/README.md

 run proj-train.ipynb.

+It will read the preprocessed hand_pic, mask_pic and train the model.
+400 epochs are repeated.

-The trained model insaved in models folder automatically.
+The trained model is saved in models folder automatically.

 #### How to connect the trained model to application